1) Measurement Troubles

 The “Hawthorne Effect” is the name given to describe a phenomenon of influencing what you measure.
-It gets its name from the Hawthorne Plant, a General Electric company factory in Illinois where Elton Mayo and others conducted experiments on work productivity in the 1920’s and 1930’s.
+It gets its name from the Hawthorne Plant, a Western Electric company factory in Illinois where Elton Mayo and others conducted experiments on work productivity in the 1920’s and 1930’s.

 They selected a group of workers and put them in a controlled environment where they could measure their productivity.
 They made the working environment brighter and re-measured worker productivity and found it had increased.
 Upon installing more lights and making the work place even brighter still they found worker productivity increased yet again.
-I am sure General Electric, could see the marketing potential for installing more electric lights in factories.
+I am sure Western Electric, could see the marketing potential for installing more electric lights in factories.
 However, Mayo was a good scientist and as a control, reset the lighting to the original levels and measured productivity.
 Once again it went up, seeming unrelated to lighting levels, the simple act of measuring a group of people against something influences their behaviour.

 There has been lots of speculation over the proceeding years as to exactly the cause of these increases.
 Is it the special treatment of separating out a group, the public way the measurements are taken, or where the data is displayed.
 However, it is widely accepted that you will influence what you measure.
 So the take away is, be careful what you measure, because the side effect may have adverse consequences to your project.